williato/MCW-Serverless-architecture/Hands-on-lab/HOL step-by-step - Serverless architecture.md

     ![In the TollBoothLogic Logic app blade, Run Trigger and Recurrence are selected.](media/image114.png 'TollBoothLogic blade')

 4. Select the **Refresh** button next to the Run Trigger button to refresh your run history.
 Select the latest run history item.
 If the expression result for the condition is **true**, then that means the CSV file should've been exported to Blob storage.
-Be sure to disable the Logic App so it doesn't keep sending you emails every 15 minutes.
-Please note that it may take longer than expected to start running, in some cases.
+You can see that the False path has not executed because of the grey cross.

     ![In Logic App Designer, in the Condition section, under Inputs, true is highlighted.](media/image115.png 'Logic App Designer ')